t-webber/jet-centre/docs/GETTING_STARTED.md

 Generate a random `AUTH_SECRET` (e.g. by using `openssl rand -base64 255`), and set up the following environment variables in a `.env.local` file at the root of the project.

 You must also generate a Google Secret and ID.
 To set those up, refer to this [tutorial](https://www.youtube.com/watch?v=Rs8018RO5YQ).

+Finally, to make tests on your drive, you will need to specify what folder is used by Jet Centre.
+For that, create a folder in your drive and copy the ID (in the url, after `folders/`) and add it `DOSSIER_SUIVI`.

 Here's what your `.env.local` file must look like at this stage: